 Local guidelines should be adhered to but listed below are pragmatic antibiotic regimes that the BTS support.

 Patients with low severity pneumonia that are either discharged or admitted (for social reasons or because of significant co-morbidities) and most with moderate severity pneumonia should be prescribed oral antibiotics if they are able to swallow:

-Patients with severe pneumonia should be given intravenous antibiotics as soon as possible after the diagnosis made:
+Admitted patients with severe pneumonia should be given intravenous antibiotics as soon as possible after the diagnosis made.

-The BTS guidelines recommend Co-amoxiclav 1.2g plus Clarithromycin 500mg for 7-10 days as an appropriate first line treatment.
-However, local resistance patterns and other factors may mean that some hospitals recommend alternative first line therapy.
+The BTS guidelines recommend Co-amoxiclav 1.2 g IV TDS plus Clarithromycin 500 mg IV BD for 7-10 days as an appropriate first-line treatment.
+However, local resistance patterns and other factors may mean that some hospitals recommend alternative first-line therapy.
 In this situation local guidelines should be followed.

-The BTS oxygen guidelines3 should be followed.
+The BTS oxygen guidelines should be followed.
 Oxygen should be prescribed and administered if the oxygen saturations are below 94% on air or the arterial oxygen tension PaO2 is less than 8kPa.

 Steroids are not recommended in the routine treatment of pneumonia of any severity.

 Classical chest clearance techniques are not routinely recommended for patients admitted with pneumonia but may have a place in patients with pre-existing lung conditions.